Skip to main content

 As you can see in the three business models above, some service providers offer an “a la carte” choice of services.
 Others offer a complete, interlocking suite of core services.
 The decision of how “hands-on” you want your IT team to be is up to you.

-Whether you’re new to managed IT services, or wondering how you can switch providers, so the IT of your business is in better hands, we’ve got you covered!
-Follow along as we go over the best, and easiest ways to successfully switch providers and how to find the most reliable managed IT partner for your business needs.
+Whether you’re new to managed IT services or wondering how you can switch providers so your business IT is in better hands, we’ve got you covered!
+Follow along as we go over the best and easiest ways to switch providers successfully and how to find the most reliable managed IT partner for your business needs.

-When it comes to IT, it’s usually pretty easy to over-complicate things.
-The ever-evolving technology world we live in makes it hard to keep up with the times, and just when you feel like you’re ahead of the game, something newer and better hits the market.
+When it comes to IT, it’s usually pretty easy to overcomplicate things.
+The ever-evolving technology world makes it hard to keep up with the times, and just when you feel like you’re ahead of the game, something newer and better hits the market.

-If you’re experiencing technology downfalls that continually interrupt your workday, the first step is to make a list of all your pain points.
+If you’re experiencing technology downfalls that continually interrupt your workday, the first step is to list all your pain points.
 The quicker you identify your problems, the easier time you’ll have at finding resolutions.

 So, now that you’ve got a list of your current IT problems, what’s the next step?
 First things first, it’s necessary to check the terms of your contract if you’re currently partnering with a managed IT team.

-Contracts or service level agreements (SLAs) can vary depending on the company and what network services you signed up for in the beginning.
-It’s beneficial to re-read those terms before canceling your services because you don’t want to be left with cancellation fees in violation of contractual obligations.
+Contracts or service level agreements (SLAs) can vary depending on the company and the network services you signed up for initially.
+Rereading those terms before canceling your services is beneficial because you don’t want to be left with cancellation fees in violation of contractual obligations.

 Best Practices Before Switching Providers